-2) If the second die reads 1-9, shaken is all the NPC will be: he'll probably have the whole experience explained away by tomorrow morning.
-If the result on the second die is "10," the situation: go on to the third die roll if this is the case.
+2) If the second die reads 1-9, shaken is all the NPC will be; he'll probably have the whole experience explained away by tomorrow morning.
+If the result on the second die is "10," the NPC believes there may be something to the argument, though he'll still try to find ways to explain away the situation: go on to the third die roll if this is the case.